List of Iron Chef episodes: 1997

 This is the second overtime episode.

 This, and the next three consecutive episodes, all featured past challengers returning.
 Before cooking began, they were given an option of which of four theme ingredients, all hidden under four boxes labeled A-D each, to choose from.

 There was no theme ingredient, just a theme that the chefs' dishes must focus on.

 This is Kobe's debut battle as an Iron Chef, and he loses.

 For the summer battle, Chairman Kaga grouped the four Iron Chefs by the continental birthplace of their cuisines.
 Kobe and Sakai composed "Team Europe" while Chen and Nakamura were "Team Asia."

 This episode covers the 1997 Iron Chef World Cup.
 Much like the 1995 Iron Chef World Cup, it pitted the masters of French, Japanese, Chinese, and New American (instead of Italian) cuisines against each other in elimination matches.
 The winners of the first two battles squared off against each other in the final match.
 Nakamura represented Japanese cuisine, hence the retention of his Iron Chef color in this chart.

 This is the first drawn battle that did not immediately result in an overtime match.
 In fact, a rematch between Passard and Nakamura never took place.

 Guillouët was the 200th even challenger, when separate appearances count as two.
-This number takes into account the challengers who battled in the 1996 France, 1996 Beijing, and 1997 World Cup Specials, as well as counting Yoshinori Kojima as two challengers because of his first match ending in "No Contest" due to the dishes not being of sufficient enough quality for judging.
+This number takes into account the challengers who battled in the 1996 France, 1996 Beijing, and 1997 World Cup Specials, as well as counting Yoshinori Kojima as two challengers because of his first match ending in "No Contest" due to the dishes not being of sufficient quality for judging.
 However, Philippe Batton, Philippe Aubron, Bruno Menard, and Thierry Houngues were counted as 132nd, 97th, 105th, and 139th respectively.